 Please do not exceed 750 characters

-The ability to work and collaborate in a team while adapting to a dynamic, fast-paced environment
+The ability to work and collaborate in a team while adapting to a dynamic, fast-paced environment.

-Working in startups, especially at early-stage ones, is not easy considering how dynamic and uncertain the working environment is.
-My first few weeks of being a full-time intern at the current startup was not easy as I needed to handle several roles due to the lack of manpower, that is CEO Office and Product Manager.
-I have zero idea about Product terms such as engineering sprint or product backlog, and there is no onboarding session.
-I ended up learning everything from zero by approaching all relevant stakeholders and creating a 1-on-1 session with every one of them, also doing some research on the internet, especially on the technical terms.
+Working in start-ups, especially early-stage ones, is not easy considering how dynamic and uncertain the working environment is.
+My first few weeks of being a full-time intern at my current startup was demanding as I needed to handle several roles due to the lack of manpower, specifically CEO Office and Product Manager.
+Having no prior knowledge and no onboarding session about Product terms such as engineering sprint or product backlog, I took it upon myself to learn everything from zero by approaching all relevant stakeholders and holding a 1-on-1 session with all of them.
+I also performed extensive research on the internet, especially the technical terms.

 Criterion 3: What key criteria does your target company use in their recruitment process?